Bhavan's Vidya Mandir, Girinagar: The PEACE Programme

 The school has a yearly exchange programme called the PEACE (Programme for Educational and Cultural Exchange) with the students of The Judd School and Tunbridge Wells Girls' Grammar School, Kent, England.
-This is an exchange programme in which 28 students and five teachers are hosted by students and teachers of one of the member schools for approximately 3 weeks in an academic year; the next year, the students and teachers who hosted during the previous year travel to be hosted by those who visited them the previous year.
+This is an exchange programme in which 28 students and five teachers are hosted by students and teachers of one of the member schools for approximately 3 weeks in an academic year; the next year, the students and teachers who hosted during the previous year travel to be hosted by those who visited them the prior year.
 This program was started in the year 1995 and has been very successful.
+The programme has been halted since the COVID-19 pandemic.

 Subjects and Periods

 The school has eight periods of 40 minutes each in a day.